 Causes the last five fonts you have assigned to the current document are displayed at the top of the font list.
+Otherwise fonts are shown in alphabetical order.

 Graphics output - Use hardware acceleration

 Directly accesses hardware features of the graphical display adapter to improve the screen display.
 Not supported on all operating systems and OOo distributions.